 Don’t visit for: cheap travel, making friends with locals (although friendly, the culture is pretty reserved).

-Coming up in Part Two: more best destinations for solo female travelers…
+What now?
+Check out Part Two: more best destinations for solo female travelers…